AFelipeTrujillo/audax-media-wiki-app/README.md

 1. Run the command: `docker-compose build`
 2. Deploy the container using: `docker-compose up`
 3. Open a new terminal tab.
+4. Run the command and install dependecies: `docker compose run php composer install`
-4. Access **Adminer** by visiting [http://localhost:8081](http://localhost:8081).
+5. Access **Adminer** by visiting [http://localhost:8081](http://localhost:8081).
-5. Use the credentials provided in the `.env` file to log in.
+6. Use the credentials provided in the `.env` file to log in.
-6. Create a MySQL Table:
+7. Create a MySQL Table:
 ```
 CREATE TABLE `audax_terms` (
   `id` int unsigned NOT NULL AUTO_INCREMENT PRIMARY KEY,